Capco: 62% of Financial Services Leaders Expect Their Cloud Investments to Increase Revenue Over Next Two Years

+62% OF FINANCIAL SERVICES LEADERS EXPECT THEIR CLOUD INVESTMENTS TO INCREASE REVENUE OVER NEXT TWO YEARS

-Capco and Wipro FullStride Cloud Services global study finds financial services companies' cloud goals are focused on business and revenue growth.
+Capco and Wipro's FullStride Cloud Services global study finds financial services companies' cloud goals are focused on business and revenue growth.

-Financial services leaders cite increased future revenues (62%) and improved future profitability (52%) as leading reasons to deploy cloud technologies, according to a new financial services study by Capco, the global technology and management consultancy, and Wipro FullStride Cloud Services.
+Financial services leaders cite increased future revenues (62%) and improved future profitability (52%) as leading reasons to deploy cloud technologies, according to a new financial services study by Capco, a Wipro Company, the global technology and management consultancy, and Wipro Limited (NYSE: WIT, BSE: 507685, NSE: WIPRO), a leading global information technology, consulting and business process services company.

 In the report entitled Cloud's Transformation of Financial Services Capco and Wipro's cloud experts take a deeper look at the financial services data collected in the Wipro 2021 global survey and report Making Business Thrive: A Cloud Leader Roadmap for Achieving 10x ROI.
 The report identifies the key trends and opportunities ahead and offer insights to allow financial services institutions (FSIs) to become cloud leaders.
 Wipro's FullStride Cloud Services study incorporated 1,300 responses from C-suite executives and key decision-makers across 11 industries, of which 26% were drawn from financial services specifically, banking, insurance and capital markets, including wealth advisory and asset management firms.

-Looking exclusively at the financial services and insurance-related dataset within the main study new findings include:
+Looking exclusively at the financial services and insurance-related dataset within the main study, the new findings include:

 1. The top three ways COVID has impacted the operations of FSIs: